fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 If autokerned values need to be adjusted (and they will!) then this can be done in a number of ways.

-- via the 'kerning by classes' dialog window.
+- Via the 'kerning by classes' dialog window.

-- using the Metrics Window.
+- Using the Metrics Window.

-- using the 'Kern Pair Closeup' command from the Metrics menu.
+- Using the 'Kern Pair Closeup' command from the Metrics menu.

 ## See also